Codecblvck/blog-preview-card-main/README.md

 <link rel="preload" href="path/to/font.woff2" as="font" type="font/woff2" crossorigin="anonymous">
 ```
 ### **2. HTML Structure and Accessibility**
 Throughout the project, I focused on **semantic HTML** to ensure my pages are not only SEO-friendly but also accessible to users with disabilities.
-By using semantic HTML tags like `<article>`, `<section>`, `<header>`, and `<footer>`, I made sure the structure of the page is easy to understand for both browsers and assistive technologies.
+By using semantic HTML tags like, `<section>`, `<main>`, and `<footer>`, I made sure the structure of the page is easy to understand for both browsers and assistive technologies.

 Good accessibility practices also include:
 - Providing **meaningful alternative text** for images.